mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 #### Advanced Syntax

 Under the hood, we use the ICU Message Syntax powered by Format.js.
 Format.js has an [excellent guide](https://formatjs.io/guides/message-syntax/) for details about its syntax.
-In ICU messages you can easil;y define interpolations and plural forms, and format numbers, times, dates, and ordinals.
+In ICU messages you can easily define interpolations and plural forms, and format numbers, times, dates, and ordinals.

 Also, when we parse JSON, we actually parse it as [JSON5](https://github.com/json5/json5).
 This extends standard JSON formatting by adding features such as multiline strings&mdash;especially useful for those complex ICU rules!
 For example, here's how you could tell the user how main points they have: